JakubZelek/Diblob/README.md

 For example:
   - 1-Switch coverage ensures that every individual transition is tested (equivalent to edge coverage),
   - 2-Switch coverage ensures that every possible pair of consecutive transitions is tested (all adjacent edges),
-  - and so on.
+  - etc.

 The algorithm uses mechanism described in the same [papier](https://www.sciencedirect.com/science/article/pii/S0957417425008383?dgcid=author).

 The strategy is as follows:
-  - For choosen `n` create `DiblobFactory.generate_edge_digraph` recursivelly (n-1 times) and accumulate costs of edges,
+  - For chosen `n` create `DiblobFactory.generate_edge_digraph` recursively (n-1 times) and accumulate costs of edges,
-  - Add 'S' and 'T' to keep the graph requirements, set the cost of the new edges to `default_cost`.
+  - Add 'S' and 'T' to keep the SESE graph requirements, set the cost of the new edges to `default_cost`,
-  - Run EdgeCoverage algorithm for the generated digraph
+  - Run EdgeCoverage algorithm for the generated digraph.

 The example of the usage: